timtadh/data-structures/README.md

 To collect many important data structures for usage in go programs.
 Golang's standard library lacks many useful and important structures.
 This library attempts to fill the gap.
-I have implemented data-structure's as I have need them.
-If there is a missing structure or even just a method open a issue, send a pull request, or send an email patch.
+I have implemented data-structure's as I have needed them.
+If there is a missing structure or even just a missing (or incorrect) method open an issue, send a pull request, or send an email patch.

-The library also provided generic types to allow the user to swap out various data structures transparently.
+The library also provides generic types to allow the user to swap out various data structures transparently.
 The interfaces provide operation for adding, removing, retrieving objects from collections as well as iterating over the collection using functional iterators.